The Meseta

 447.2 KM to Santiago

 The albergue at San Antón is a donativo, and it’s a true Camino treasure.
 No electricity, no Wi-Fi—just a lot of love and simplicity.
 There are twelve beds.
 They serve a communal meal.
-It’s run by volunteers.
+Volunteers run it.
 There’s no way to book.
 No email, no phone.
 You just show up.
 And if the stars align, you’ll get a bed.
 It could be one of your most memorable nights on the Camino.

 San Antón